ritterim/rimdev-blog/src/content/posts/2024-07-24-logging-messages.md

 ASP.NET Core makes it easy to connect to a variety of logging providers.
 You can find out more about setting up logging [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-8.0).
 I want to focus on the messages you pass to the logger.

 The messages get passed using a message template.
-This allows for [symantic or structured logging](https://github.com/NLog/NLog/wiki/How-to-use-structured-logging).
+This allows for [semantic or structured logging](https://github.com/NLog/NLog/wiki/How-to-use-structured-logging).
 I read that was important because logging providers can store the parameters in the message template as fields.
 What does that look like and why is that important?
 Sometimes I need to see it in action to cement my understanding.

 I ran `dotnet new webapp` to setup a new ASP.NET Core project.
 In the project's Program.cs file I added this contrived endpoint: